Skip to main content

 Program Overview

-Get to know our online bachelor’s in criminal justice program
+Get to know our online B.A. in Criminal Justice program

 As more and more institutions increase their college education requirements, the 100% online Bachelor of Arts in Criminal Justice degree program equips you with the knowledge and skills you need to deepen your expertise and stand out among the competition.
 As a graduate, you will be prepared for higher-level opportunities in law enforcement, as well as judiciary services, forensics and investigation, private security, and Homeland Security.